gajus/babel-plugin-react-css-modules/README.md

 ## Have a question or want to suggest an improvement?

-* Have a technical questions? http://stackoverflow.com/questions/ask?tags=babel-plugin-react-css-modules
+* Have a technical questions?
+[Ask on Stack Overflow.](http://stackoverflow.com/questions/ask?tags=babel-plugin-react-css-modules)
-* Have a feature suggestion or want to report an issue? https://github.com/gajus/babel-plugin-react-css-modules/issues
+* Have a feature suggestion or want to report an issue?
+[Raise an issues.](https://github.com/gajus/babel-plugin-react-css-modules/issues)
-* Want to say hello to other `babel-plugin-react-css-modules` users? https://gitter.im/babel-plugin-react-css-modules
+* Want to say hello to other `babel-plugin-react-css-modules` users?
+[Chat on Gitter.](https://gitter.im/babel-plugin-react-css-modules)